Typical Course Length

 Assessment takes the form of; reports on collaborative action learning problems, case studies, oral assessments and analysis reports.
 Each student will complete a management project worth 60 credits.

 A good Honours Degree (or its equivalent) plus satisfactory references from your University.
 Previous experience in a relevant subject is necessary.
-Professionals without the formal Honours degree but who are able to show extensive business experience will be considered on an individual basis.
+Applicants without previous relevant experience will be able to pick up the necessary experience through work placement / internship whilst completing the course.

 English Language Requirements: